U.S. to ship 4 million vaccine doses to Indonesia 'as soon as possible'

 “Sullivan highlighted the importance the Biden-Harris administration places on Indonesia, Southeast Asia and ending the pandemic more broadly and pledged continued support and high-level engagement,” the statement said.

-Indonesia has relied mainly on the vaccine from China's Sinovac Biotech (SVA.O), but has been looking to diversify supply sources.
+Indonesia has relied mainly on the vaccine from China’s Sinovac Biotech, but has been looking to diversify supply sources.

 Penny K. Lukito, the chief of Indonesia’s food and drug agency, said earlier on Friday it authorized the Moderna vaccine for emergency use.